 SECTION 1.
 The Annual Town Elections shall be held on the last Monday in March at such place and time as the Selectmen may determine.
-Those elected at the Annual Town Election, with the exception of the Town Clerk and the Moderator, shall take office at the close of the Annual Town Meeting.
-The Town Clerk shall take office seven days after election.
+Those elected at the Annual Town Election, with the exception of the Moderator, shall take office at the close of the Annual Town Meeting.
 The Moderator shall take office on the day after election, or as soon thereafter qualified.